Noreensese/Noreensese/README.md

+### Project 2:
-### Project 2:Enhancing and updating their mobile banking services so that their customers can be able to open registered investment accounts, do Easy save after every transfer, and adding new features.
+Enhancing and updating their mobile banking services so that their customers can be able to open registered investment accounts, do Easy save after every transfer, and adding new features.

 - *Company:* TheKey Bank
 - *Duration:* January 2017 - March 2019